biobakery/kneaddata/doc/UserManual.md

 ##### Example

-Let's say you want to remove human reads from your metagenomic sequencing data.
+Say you want to remove human reads from your metagenomic sequencing data.
-You've downloaded the human genome in a file called `Homo_sapiens.fasta`.
+You downloaded the human genome in a file called `Homo_sapiens.fasta`.
 You can generate the KneadData database by executing

 `$ bowtie2-build Homo_sapiens.fasta -o Homo_sapiens_db`